002A/ixora.io/itp/3d_printing/things-that-fit-together.rst

   :width: 100%
   :align: center

-I could easily make a hole for the screw's shaft but Rhino refused to use the threads in a boolean operation.
+Getting the boolean operations to work for this object was a non-trivial matter.
+Rhino's Boolean Difference command didn't like operating on the screw's threads.
 I kept getting an error message indicating that the boolean operation failed.
 I don't understand what the problem was.
 The Check command tells me the "Rhino polysurface object is valid."
 The thread's object type is a "closed polysurface."
+The Volume command gives me a volume.

+After much fiddling I discovered that when I used the threads with the Boolean Intersection command, Rhino would do what I expected the Boolean Difference command to do.
+I don't understand but that's what happened.
+Once I got that to work there were other complications with the screw's shaft.
+After more fiddling I got that to work too.
+It wasn't easy but it seems that when Rhino doesn't want to do something, there's value in experimenting to find an alternative approach.

 The below image shows the wood with the hole in it.
-I would like to see the thread groves in the hole as well.
-I will ask our instructor about this at our next class.
+Notice the thread groves in the hole.

 .. image:: /images/itp/3d_printing/week2/screw8.jpg
   :width: 100%